AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 You need to append this instruction, otherwise gecko will overwrite it.

 The `2C` command must be terminated with zeroes at the end of a line.
-The final nop is just for padding.
+The final nop is just added for padding.

 ## The Actual Process Of Writing A Gecko Code
 ### Setup